Part 5

 Addons

-In addition to all of the previously mentioned, Kubernetes has Addons which use the same Kubernetes resources we've been using and extend Kubernetes.
+In addition to all of the previously mentioned, Kubernetes has Addons that use the same Kubernetes resources we've been using and extend Kubernetes.
 You can view which resources the addons have created in the kube-system namespace.

 $ kubectl -n kube-system get all